 When nationalists surged in May’s European Parliament elections, both argued it was a vote against ever-closer union.

 “The European Union cannot just shrug off these results and carry on as before,” Cameron said at the time.
 “We need an approach that recognizes that Europe should concentrate on what matters, on growth and jobs, and not try to do so much.”

-If he fails to bring about significant changes in Britain’s membership — keeping it out of political integration schemes and reducing European interference in the United Kingdom’s laws and regulations — a referendum, due to take place in 2017, could very well produce a majority in favor of withdrawing from the European Union altogether.
+If he fails to bring about significant changes in Britain’s membership — keeping it out of political integration schemes and reducing European interference in the United Kingdom’s laws and regulations — a referendum, due in 2017, could produce a majority in favor of “Brexit”.